-Required Outcome Mechanisms to achieve Recommendations Acorns Surgery Ash Tree Surgery Dr. Masson Improved clinical management of patients with Hypertension (high blood pressure) in order to prevent more serious Cardio-Vascular events.
+Required Outcome Mechanisms to achieve Recommendations the outcome Acorns Surgery Ash Tree Surgery Dr. Masson Improved clinical management of patients with Hypertension (high blood pressure) in order to prevent more serious Cardio-Vascular events.
 Increase the percentage of patients diagnosed with hypertension that have their blood pressure controlled to 150/90 mmHg.
 In 2014/15 there were 3899 patients with Thurrock with a diagnosis of blood pressure above this level The new Healthcare PH Programme Managers should work with GP practices to assist them to identify patients with uncontrolled blood pressure by producing and publishing SystmOne Public Health should undertake a deep dive in the issue of Hypertension and assess clinical/ prescribing behaviour of GP practices against NICE Guidelines CG127, making recommendations to share best practice where appropriate.
 GP practices should urgently review all patients with uncontrolled hypertension.
 A metric on the management of hypertension should be included on the LTC GP practice scorecard to encourage sharing of best practice between local GP practices and clinicians Improve the clinical management of patients diagnosed with CHD in order to prevent further serious Cardio-Vascular events.
 Ensure the maximum possible number of patients diagnosed with CHD their blood pressure controlled to a level at 150/90mmHG or less.
 In 2014/15, 423 patients with CHD had uncontrolled blood pressure, nor had been execption reported.
-Ensure that all patients with CHD have been offered and encouraged to take an anticoagulant or anti-platelet therapy in the previous 12 months,.
-In 2014/15, this did not occur in 304 patients Ensure that all patients a history of Myocardial Infarction are treated with an ACE-1, ARB (if ACEC-1 intolerant), aspirin or an alternative anti-platelet therapy.
-In 2014/15, this did not occur in 2-patients Implement all previous recommendations on all clinical management of patients with hypertension The new Healthcare PH Programme Managers should work with GP practices to assist them to identify these cohorts of patients, if necessary by creating and publishing SystmOne reports.
-GP practices should urgently invite these cohorts of patients in for clinical review The following GP practices perform the most poorly in terms of their long term clinical management of patients with CHD.
-Public Health should prioritise support for them: Improve the Clinical Management of patients diagnosed with Atrial Fibrillation in order to prevent more serious Cardio-Vascular Events, particularly strokes Ensure that all patients diagnosed with AF are regularly assessed for stroke risk using a CHAD2 score assessment tool Ensure that all patients with a CHAD2 score of 1 are treated Ensure that all patients diagnosed with AF are regularly assessed for stroke risk using a CHAD2 score assessment tool GP practices to urgent identify and review all patients with AF who require anti-coagulation or anti-platelet medication and coagulation therapy, and that those with a CHAD2 score therapy.
+Ensure that all patients with CHD have been offered and encouraged to take an anti- Implement all previous recommendations on all clinical management of patients with hypertension The new Healthcare PH Programme Managers should work with GP practices to assist them to identify these cohorts of patients, if necessary by creating and publishing SystmOne reports. coagulant or anti-platelet therapy in the previous 12 months,.
+In 2014/15, this did not occur in 304 patients Ensure that all patients a history of Myocardial Infarction are treated with an ACE-1, ARB (if ACEC-I intolerant), aspirin or an alternative anti-platelet therapy.
+In 2014/15, this did not occur in 2-patients GP practices should urgently invite these cohorts of patients in for clinical review The following GP practices perform the most poorly in terms of their long term clinical management of patients with CHD.
+Public Health should prioritise support for them: Dr. Suntharalingham Dr. Mukhopadhay Aveley MC Chadwell MC Medic House Pear Tree Surgery Balfour MC Ash Tree Surgery Improve the Clinical Management of patients diagnosed with Atrial Fibrillation in order to prevent more serious Cardio-Vascular Events, particularly strokes.
+Ensure that all patients diagnosed with AF are regularly assessed for stroke risk using a CHAD2 score assessment tool Ensure that all patients diagnosed with AF are regularly assessed for stroke risk using a CHAD2 score assessment tool - Ensure that all patients with a CHAD2 score of 1 are treated with an anti-platelet or anti- coagulation therapy, and that those with a CHAD2 score greater than one are treated with an anti-coagulation therapy.
+GP practices to urgent identify and review all patients with AF who require anti-coagulation or anti-platelet medication and have not been prescribed it, nor exception reported.
+In 2014/15, this 738 patients in 2014/15 putting them at unnecessarily very high risk of a stroke and is wholly unacceptable clinical practice.
 Treatment with appropriate anti-coagulation of AF patients with a CHAD2 score>1 to be added to the LTC Management Scorecard and monitored closely through by the Thurrock Health and Wellbeing Board and CCG Clinical Executive/Board.